+26.2.
 How to Achieve Competency

-To be awarded a certificate or diploma, a student must successfully complete each unit of competency associated with the qualification.
-The student must meet all the assessment criteria for a competency/module to receive a grade of "Competent."
+To be awarded an advanced diploma, a student must successfully complete each unit of competency associated with the qualification.
+The student must meet all the assessment criteria for a competency/module to receive a grade of "C" or better.
 Students will not be successful if they "get most of it right" or "get more than 50 % of it right."
 Students are successful when they can demonstrate their complete competency.
-Students are provided with training and clear ways they can demonstrate their competence as well as a description of exactly what constitutes "competence" in each unit or module.
+Students are provided with a grading rubric, relevant training, and clear ways to demonstrate their competence as well as a description of exactly what constitutes "competence" in each unit or module.
 Students are provided with support to achieve that competence as well.

 Before submitting work for assessment, students should check it against all the assessment criteria.
 It is recommended that students form teams with other members of the class, and peer review one another's work before submission.
-The minimum grade considered satisfactory at AIE is Competent.
+The minimum grade considered satisfactory at is "C".

+26.3.
 Cheating, Plagiarism and Similar Misconduct